-About the University District Public Development Authority
+About University District

 The University District is where business and education grow together.
 Located east of Spokane’s Downtown, its 770 acres (most of which are in a qualified Opportunity Zone) are connected by the Spokane River, high-performance transit lines, bike and ped trails, and an interstate highway corridor.
 The District is home to nearly 12,000 undergraduate and graduate students in two medical schools and six notable higher education institutions, including Community Colleges of Spokane, Eastern Washington University, Gonzaga University, University of Washington, Washington State University Health Sciences Spokane, and Whitworth University.